-- All Regis campuses;
+- All Regis campuses.

 - One or more affected campuses; or

 - To the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.

 Students and staff of Regis University may commute to multiple campuses.
 To best inform the Regis community, Emergency Notifications may be sent to all Regis community members.
-Each message designates the campus pertinent to the alert; for example:
+Each message designates the campus pertinent to the alert, for example:

-Lockdown!
-Thornton Campus Only

-Emergency Notification

-Thornton Campus Only!

-Thornton Campus is a lockdown due to a shooting near the campus.
+RU Alert Lockdown!
+Thornton Campus Only Emergency Notification Thornton Campus is to lockdown due to a shooting near the campus.
 Updates will be sent as soon as the information is available.